Anaang people

-Anaang (also spelled Annang and Ànnang) is an ethnic group in Southern Nigeria, whose land is primarily within 8 of the present 31 Local Government Areas in Akwa Ibom State: Abak, Essien Udim, Etim Ekpo, Ika, Ikot Ekpene, Obot Akara, Oruk Anam, Ukanafun in Akwa Ibom State.
+Anaang (also spelled Annang and Ànnang) also known as Oku Ibom, is an ethnic group in Southern Nigeria, whose land is primarily within 8 of the present 31 Local Government Areas in Akwa Ibom State: Abak, Essien Udim, Etim Ekpo, Ika, Ikot Ekpene, Obot Akara, Oruk Anam, Ukanafun in Akwa Ibom State.
 The Anaang are the second largest ethnic group after the Ibibios in Akwa Ibom state.

-The Anaang were formerly located in the former Abak and Ikot Ekpene Divisions of the Anaang Province, as well as part of the former Opobo Division of Uyo Province, in the former Eastern Region of Nigeria.
-The proper name for the Ika of Akwa Ibom is Ika-Annang,a reflection of their intimate connection to their Annang identity.
+The Anaang formerly included the former Abak and Ikot Ekpene Divisions of the Anaang Province, as well as part of the former Opobo Division of Uyo Province, in the former Eastern Region of Nigeria.
+The proper name for the Ika of Akwa Ibom is Ika-Annang, a reflection of their intimate connection to their Annang identity.

 History

 Ancient origin

 The predominant paternal haplogroup among the Anaang is E1b1a1-M2.
 The ancestors of the Anaang originally came from Northeast Africa and moved around the Green Sahara.
 The gradual movement of the Proto Anaang to the Cross River Region may have been associated with the expansion of Sahel agriculture in the African Neolithic period, following the desiccation of the Sahara in c.
 3500 BCE.